Skip to content

 As well as being ready-to-go patterns, I’ve tried to show as many techniques as I can: using swing, velocity, and varying hit length for groove.
 Here’s a preview one of the beats well be making, there are more, covered in detail below…

-See also: Electro Drum Patterns, Drexciya Electro Beat Tutorial, Trap Drum Patterns, UK Garage Drum Pattern, Drum And Bass Drum Patterns, House Drum Patterns, Dub Techno Tutorial: 4 Ingredients, Studio Brootle 909 Sample Pack, Studio Brootle 808 Sample Pack, Free Techno Kick Sample Pack.
+See also: Minimal Microhouse Drum Pattern, How To Make An IDM Beat, Electro Drum Patterns, Drexciya Electro Beat Tutorial, Trap Drum Patterns, UK Garage Drum Pattern, Drum And Bass Drum Patterns, House Drum Patterns, Dub Techno Tutorial: 4 Ingredients, Studio Brootle 909 Sample Pack, Studio Brootle 808 Sample Pack, Free Techno Kick Sample Pack.
+EBM Techno Bass in Ableton (with free rack), Ableton Wavetable Techno Stab, and our guide to VCV Rack.

 Techno Drum Programming Tips